mourelatos-lab/TERA-Seq_manuscript/metacoord_correction/README.md

 The same naming scheme applies to **TERA3** libraries.

+#### CAGE signals distribution
+The same naming scheme applies for **CAGE** signals/positions.
+Since it is not possible to properly distinguish *unmabiguous* positions we used **primary** positions (=each position used only once; random selection).
+The figure used in the publication can be found in `results/CAGE/coords-on-corrected-meta-mrnas.HeLa_transcripts.primary-inclLen-sameQuart.pdf`.

 ## Note
 Alternative corrections and plots using *primary* alignments instead *unambigous* is available as well for all the analyses (look for *primary* instead of *unambig* in the file name).